 During 2014, rights to barite at the property were sold under a lease with option to purchase agreement whereby the Company will be entitled to receive a royalty of US \$1.00 per ton of barite ore mined in excess of 150,000 tons.
 To date, the purchaser has conducted engineering, environmental, core drilling, and other studies necessary for mine permitting, which has been submitted to the Bureau of Land Management.
-Mine construction is expected to begin during 2020.
+Mine construction is uncertain at this time due to the Covid-19 pandemic and a dramatic drop in oil drilling.